 Failure to properly cite and attribute code is a breach of academic honesty.
 Simply copying existing examples without performing thoughtful edits is a breach of academic honesty.
 Also, per our syllabus, homework is an individual assessment and should be completed by you alone.
 You are welcome to ask fellow classmates and students for help and discuss the assignment, but the submission should be your own work.

-Bonus: Double-Click Event is correctly implemented1 pts
+Bonus: Double-Click Event is correctly implemented

 17 pts